tactful-ai/on-prem/Docs/Scripts_Folder_Disscusion.md

 ### Grafana Folder:

-Function: The grafana folder is probably used to store configurations and resources related to Grafana, a popular open-source platform for monitoring and observability.
+Function: The grafana folder is used to store configurations and resources related to Grafana, a popular open-source platform for monitoring and observability.
 Grafana provides a user-friendly interface for visualizing and exploring data, making it an excellent complement to Prometheus.

 Contents and Interaction: